otrv4/otrv4-prekey-server/otrv4-prekey-server.md

   </message>
 ```

-### Obtaining Information about Prekey Messages from the Service
+### Obtaining Information about Prekey Messages from the Server

-An entity authenticates to the service through a DAKE.
+An entity authenticates to the server through a DAKE.
 DAKE messages are send
 in "message" stanzas.

 It sends the same DAKE messages as the previous section, except for the last